ericdfanning/ReactNodeExpressBoilerplate/README.md

 # React Boilerplate

-A quick React boilerplate with a Node and Express server complimented with Webpack.
+A quick React boilerplate with a Node and Express server.

 To start using this boilerplate, fork this project.